qgis/QGIS-Documentation/docs/user_manual/print_layout/layout_items/layout_map.rst

 the :guilabel:`Distance to the map frame` and the :guilabel:`Coordinate precision` (number of decimals) for the drawn annotations.
 Moreover, :guilabel:`Annotation visibility` allows control over the visibility of individual grid annotations.
-See :ref:`atlas_data_defined_override` for more information on how to use data-defined overrides to control annotation visibility.
+See :ref:`dynamic_layout` for more information on how to use data-defined overrides to control annotation visibility.

 |unchecked| :guilabel:`Follow grid rotation`: available when the map extent is rotated